growthcharts/brokenstick/README.md

 The main assumptions of the broken stick model are:

-  - The development between the break ages follows a straight line, and is generally not of particular interest;
+  - The trajectory between the break ages follows a straight line, and is generally not of particular interest;
   - Broken stick estimates follow a common multivariate normal distribution;
+  - Missing data are missing at random (MAR);
+  - Individuals are exchangeable and uncorrelated.

 In order to conform to the assumption of multivariate normality, the user may fit the broken stick model on suitably transformed data that yield the standard normal (\(Z\)) scale.
 Unique feature of the broken stick model are:

-  - *Modular*: Issues related to nonlinearities of the growth curves in the observed scale can be treated separately, i.e., outside the broken stick model;
+  - *Modular*: Issues related to non-linearity of the growth curves in the observed scale can be treated separately, i.e., outside the broken stick model;
   - *Local*: A given data point will contribute only to the estimates